tomycabre/liquipedia-api-byARES/README.md

 - [License](#license)

 ## Introduction
-ARES is a project that builds a dataset for deep esports analysis by fetching and structuring match data and other key statistics from Liquipedia.
+Liquipedia API by ARES is a project that builds a dataset for deep esports analysis by fetching and structuring match data and other key statistics from the Liquipedia API.
+This tool facilitates fetching data by the click of a button.

 ## Data Description
 This project dynamically fetches data from the Liquipedia API and populates a PostgreSQL database.
 The collected data encompasses multiple facets of the esports ecosystem for supported games like Counter-Strike 2 and Valorant.